Background

 Can I use my Duo-enrolled smartphone or tablet to access these services?

 Yes.
 You would need to manually switch back and forth between the device's web browser and the Duo Mobile app to complete the authentication process, then return to the web browser.
-You will have a better experience with these apps by enrolling in the Penn State Health Mobile Device Management solution for continued access.
+You will have a better experience with these apps by enrolling in the Penn State Health solution for continued access.

 How does the mobile device receive the call for approval of the authentication attempt?

-duo prompt with explination
+duo prompt with default push

-3. Method Description
+Method Description

 I used the Duo Push option and did not receive an alert on my device.